hpaluch/debian-virt-install/README.md

 ## Setup

-WARNING: These scripts has currently many hardcoded assumptions:
+WARNING: These scripts has currently many hard-coded assumptions:

 * It is expected, that you have Host (L)Ubuntu 16.04 LTS, 64-bit